markallen01666/mvcap-website/README.md

 # mvcap-website
-New website for MVCAP using React - to be hosted on Firebase.
+New website for community development charity MVCAP.
+Site built using React and Bootstrap.
+Live site hosted on Firebase.

 Site built with React and Bootstrap 4